okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 For `com.okta.action.update` commands, `value` should be an object containing a `credential` property set to either `VERIFIED` or `UNVERIFIED`.

-To indicate whether the supplied password is valid, supply a type property set to `com.okta.action.update`, together with a value property set to `{"credential": "VERIFIED"}` or `{"credential": "UNVERIFIED"}`.
+To indicate that the user supplied credentials are valid, supply a type property set to `com.okta.action.update`, together with a value property set to `{"credential": "VERIFIED"}`.

+Converseley, that the user supplied credentials are not valid, supply a type property set to `com.okta.action.update`, together with a value property set to`{"credential": "UNVERIFIED"}`.

 For example, to indicate that the supplied credentials should not be accepted as valid, you would return the following: